-National Grid committed to installing up to 12 WeatherBug® stations at schools across the New York Capital Region.
-The stations will keep the community safer by providing real-time alerts and forecasts to local officials, first responders and others who require real-time local weather.
-Information from the Internet-connected station will also help support STEM initiatives and activities at the school.
+As part of a major initiative, National Grid committed to installing weather stations at schools, town halls, firehouses and police stations at cities and towns throughout New York, Rhode Island and Massachusetts.
+These stations will keep communities safer by providing real-time alerts and forecasts to local officials, first responders and others who require real-time local weather.

 Earth Networks, the parent company of WeatherBug®, operates the largest weather observing and lightning network.
 The Maryland-based company has been deploying weather sensors at schools and making weather more hands-on for K-12 students for 20 years.
 Today, the network includes sensors at thousands of schools, public buildings, parks and other sites throughout the country that provide live weather data 24/7.

-Gordon Creek is deploying an on-site weather station that measures conditions including temperature, wind speed and direction, precipitation, humidity and more.
+For example, Gordon Creek Elementary in Ballston Spa, NY, is deploying an on-site weather station that measures conditions including temperature, wind speed and direction, precipitation, humidity and more.
 The station also calculates heat index, an essential factor when determining the safety of high school athletes and visitors.

 Students will be able to use the weather data from their hometown as they learn how to analyze and graph data for both their math and science lessons.
 This makes the data real to them and will allow them to compare the values measured with the weather station and their observations of the weather allowing both quantitative and qualitative observations.

 “This inventive collaboration with National Grid and Earth Networks provides our students with the opportunity to be part of a national network as they utilize the real time date from the rooftop WeatherBug station in their science lessons and in the classroom daily,” said Joseph P. Dragone, Ph.D., Superintendent of the Ballston Spa Central School District.